Antonio Ferrigno

-Antonio Ferrigno (22 December 1863, Maiori – 12 December 1940, Salerno) was an Italian painter; best known for his landscapes and genre scenes created during a stay in Brazil.
+Antonio Ferrigno (22 December 1863 in Maiori – 12 December 1940 in Salerno) was an Italian painter; best known for his landscapes and genre scenes created during a stay in Brazil.

 Biography

 Initially self-taught, his first art lessons were taken in the studios of Giacomo Di Chirico.
 He later was granted a scholarship to attend the Accademia di Belle Arti di Napoli, where he studied with Stanislao Lista and Teofilo Patini, graduating in 1885.
 This was followed by private studies with Domenico Morelli, during which he felt drawn to landscape painting.

 He began exhibiting in 1882, and soon attracted many notable customers, including the Filangieri family, the Banco di Napoli and, in 1890, King Umberto I, who purchased his painting "March Sun" for the Museo di Capodimonte.

 In 1893, he moved to Brazil, where he joined his friend Rosalbino Santoro in São Paulo.
-He remained there for twelve years and became known as the "painter of coffee", because he specialized in painting landscapes of the plantations, commissioned by wealthy hacendados.
+He remained there for twelve years and became known as the "painter of coffee", because he specialized in painting landscapes of the plantations, commissioned by wealthy farmers.
 A major exhibition of his work was held in Paris in 1900, in conjunction with campaigns to promote the drinking of coffee.

 In addition to the promotional aspects, his paintings have documentary value, as they portray the period immediately following the Lei Áurea (abolition of slavery) in 1888.
 During this time, much of the manual labor on the plantations was performed by Italian immigrants (especially Venetians).
 Some of his paintings involving them were commissioned by the Italian government.
 His works cover every stage in the coffee production process.

 From 1900 to 1904, he spent much of his time inland, with extended stays at plantations in Victória and Santa Gertrudes.
 The latter was considered to be a "model settlement" as it was equipped with electricity and a telephone.
 A major showing of his coffee-related paintings was a great success at the Louisiana Purchase Exposition of 1904.